Nozomi Tsuji: Personal life

 In May 2007, she announced her engagement to Taiyo Sugiura, who she had met eleven months before.
 She also confirmed her pregnancy.
 A press conference was held in which both entertainers expressed their apologies to the public, amid praise and criticism coming from other renowned artists.
 Hitomi Yoshizawa, who worked alongside Tsuji while they were both in Morning Musume, replaced her and was forced to learn all the required lines for When Will You Return? in a relatively short period of time.
 Akiko Wada stated: "She says she's going out with the guy, going to get married, then reveals she's pregnant.
 It's all too neat.
 The kid has no sense of responsibility."
 Tsuji commented: "I will return to the public eye when things calm down after childbirth."
 Asami Abe was forced to fill her position in Gyaruru, and Risa Niigaki eventually played her role as Athena in Robby & Kerobby.
 Tsuji married Sugiura on June 21, 2007.

 She changed her name to Nozomi Sugiura (杉浦 希美, Sugiura Nozomi), but continued to use her birthname professionally.
-The couple have four children.
+The couple have five children, two daughters and three sons.
+Beginning in 2024, their eldest daughter Noa Sugiura has gained fame in Japan as a social media influencer.